 Analema Group’s next project KIMA: Colour is about to be presented at National Gallery X in London in May 2020.

-KIMA: Noise book published for the workshop at Tate Exchange, with artistic research, interviews and contributions from collaborators.
+The KIMA: Noise book was published at Tate Exchange, with artistic research, interviews and contributions from collaborators.

 To purchase the book, please contact us on firstname.lastname@example.org

-You can also purchase book through our Patreon page: https://www.patreon.com/join/kimanoise
+You can also purchase the book through our Patreon page: https://www.patreon.com/join/kimanoise